CoNarrative/glujs-guide-built/view-model-putting-the-pieces-together.md

 });
 ```

-If a tabpanel's `items` collection is bound to the screenList, it will automatically construct the matching tab for that type of view model.
-Conversely, when the view model is removed from the list, so is the tab from the tabpanel.
+If a `tabpanel`'s `items` collection is bound to the screenList, it will automatically construct the matching tab for that type of view model.
+Conversely, when the view model is removed from the list, so is the tab from the `tabpanel`.
 As a bonus illustration, the example also includes a cap on how many screens can be active; if there are already 8 or more screens open, openScreen will be disabled until enough are closed.

 ### The view model graph

 When you create child view models, those are automatically parented as follows:
  * `this.parentVM` - the child is given a reference to the parent view model.
 If the child is part of a `list`, the parentVM is the parent of the list, not the list itself.
-Note that this can change if the view model is 'reparented'.
+Note that this can change if the view model is 're-parented'.
  * `this.parentList` - the parent list of a child in the list.
 This too can change based on what list the child is added to.
  * `this.root` - the root view model.
 The root of the entire view model tree.
 This is immutable and is simply the "initial entry point".
 In other words, it constitutes the "application" as far as glu is concerned.
 That does not preclude you from having multiple application roots within a single page (such as different modules in a larger non-glu application).